enums/EMCVLib/README.md

 What can this library does now?

 - Display image and play video with real-time processing.
 - Color convert.
 Channals split.
 Image smooth.
+Image blending.
 - Find extreme values and locations.
 Calculate and compare histograms.
 - Matching algorithm: Template Match, Back Projection.